IntentArchitect/Docs/articles/getting-started/take-a-tour/take-a-tour.md

 [!Video-Loop videos/software-factory-minimize.mp4]

-The Software Factory Execution is initiated from within an Application by clicking on the _Play_ button in the top nav-bar labelled `Run Software Factory`.
+The Software Factory Execution is initiated from within an Application by clicking on the _Play_ button in the top tool bar labelled `Run Software Factory`.
 The execution is typically kicked off after completing some design changes or installing/updating Modules.

 ![Play Button](images/software-factory-execution-play-button.png)